-We have adopted a procedure approved by the SEC known as "householding."
-This procedure allows multiple stockholders residing at the same address the convenience of receiving a single copy of our Notice, 2018 Annual Report and proxy materials, as applicable, unless we have received contrary instructions from one or more of the stockholders.
-This allows us to save money by reducing the number of documents we must print and mail, and helps reduce the environmental impact.
+To reduce costs and reduce the environmental impact of our Annual Meeting, we have adopted a procedure approved by the SEC known as "householding," which is available to both registered stockholders and beneficial owners of shares held in street name.
+Householding allows multiple stockholders having the same last name and residing at the same address the convenience of receiving a single copy of our Notice of Internet Availability, 2020 Annual Report and proxy materials, as applicable, unless we have received contrary instructions from one or more of the stockholders.
+Stockholders participating in householding will continue to receive separate proxy cards.